sachniv1023/final_project/README.md

 5) Therefore,Random Forest would be the best choice for predicting whether customer would be interested in taking personal loan or not.

-- Actionable Insights & Future Recommendations
+Actionable Insights & Future Recommendations:

 1) As we have observed that Income is most important Feature, which indicates that Income has a good effect on Personal Loan, Customers with High Income have more chances of having Personal Loan.
 So it is advised to Target Customers with high income
 2) CCAvg also show a good relationship with Personal Loan, which means customer who are spending more on credit cards can be targeted for Personal Loan
 3) Since CD account has good relation with Personal loan, customers having CD account can be targeted for personal loans